Daughters of Utah Pioneers

 Located at 725 South Main Street in Tooele.

-Pioneer of Tooele and Rush Valley were buried here between 1850-1867.
+Pioneers of Tooele and Rush Valley were buried here between 1850-1867.
 As no plots were sold, families were required to dig the grave and use the next burial space.
 Several bodies were moved to the new cemetery.

 William B. Adams